piersdeseilligny/MessengerAnalysis/README.md

 * `dislike.csv`: The amount of 👎 reactions received by each user
 * `sad.csv`: The amount of 😥 reactions received by each user

+# Building

+If you want to run MessengerAnalysis, you will need to have the [.NET Core](https://dotnet.microsoft.com/) runtime installed in order to build it (run `dotnet build -c Release` in the repository).
+The app's .dll can then be found in `bin/Release/netcoreapp2.1/MessengerAnalysis.dll`.
+Run it with `dotnet MessengerAnalysis.dll`.

 # Usage